This inspiring class is designed for the beginner to intermediate art student.

 - Fee: $179

-- Additional Notes: The class on 3/10 will meet from 10:30 AM - 2:30 PM, for a 2-hour class session and a 2-hour field trip.
+- Additional Notes: The last class will meet on Wednesday, 7/25.
 Check out our Textbooks & Supplies page for info on any required or suggested materials for this class.